esp8266/Arduino/libraries/ESP8266WebServer/examples/FSBrowser/readme.md

 - ? move "Mkdir" and "MkFile" to context menu, with prompt like for Rename/Move
 - ? implement drag/drop for move + make "rename" only a local rename operation (no move)
 - ?
 Optionally present SPIFFS as a hierarchical FS too
 - ?
-Check if internet access is available and and replace ace editor by a text viewer otherwise
-- ?
 Optionally mount several filesystems at the same time (SPIFFS + SDFS or LittleFS + SDFS)

 ## Test suite